Pacification of Batangas: Pacification operations

 perfumery.”)
 (Note: Bell ha dapplied similar measures on a smaller scale with good results in a previous assignment in Abra province.)
 Bell had determined that insurgent guerillas were operating from bases in the areas of Mount San Cristobal, Mount Banahaw, Mount Makiling, and the mountains northeast of Lobo and assigned forces to clean up these areas and secure them, impounding or destroying food supplies and enforcing severe travel restrictions.
 Bell estimated that lack of food and military pressure would bring about effective pacification within two months.

 Bell's operations proved effective in Batangas and Laguna, with some guerillas surrendering and some, pursued by Bell's forces, fleeing into the mountains of northern and western Tayabas province.
 In February, insurrecto activity in parts of the civilian administered and supposedly pacified parts of Tayabas province.
 In response to this and to observations that insurgents remaining in Laguna have been able to get food supplies from towns in Tayabas, Bell ordered strict application in Tayabas of measures which had been effective in Batangas, cutting insurgents off from income and food.
 Bell also requested that all ports in Tayabas be closed; he implemented a complete counterinsurgency campaign designed to separate the guerrillas from the population, establishing population reconcentration zones, sendt large expeditions into guerrilla strongholds, broke up town infrastructures, and destroyed food supplies.
 These measures had their desired effect, and guerrilla resistance collapsed within a few months.

 Effective guerrilla resistance was destroyed by April 1902 and insurgent General Malvar surrendered on April 16.
-Malvar describned his reasons for surrendering as:
+Malvar described his reasons for surrendering as: